 As before, I kept things within reason.
 If eliminating grain meant going hungry, I would have it.
 If given a choice though, I would eliminate it completely.

 The result?
 My belly nearly disappeared.
 My clothes are a lot looser.
 In fact, I had to tighten my belt an extra notch a few days ago which made me really happy.
+Progress is being made not only with me feeling better, but also physically with these tell-tale signs.
+It's awesome.

 The challenge for next week is to continue this grain free routine.
 The results have been fantastic and I am hooked.
 Couldn't stop now if I wanted to 😀